 Federal (Title IV) financial aid is awarded under the assumption that you will attend and participate in classes for the entire period for which the aid has been awarded.
 If you receive Title IV funds and do not attend or participate for the entire period for which you have been awarded aid, the university is required by federal regulation (34 CFR 668.22) to perform a Return of Title IV Funds calculation.
-The requirement to perform such a calculation is triggered by any of the following actions occurring on or before the 60% point of your enrollment period:
+The requirement to perform such a calculation is triggered by any of the following actions occurring on or before the 60 percent point of your enrollment period:

 - Course cancellation

 - Disenrollment

-- Assignment of a grade of FN
+- Never participating in a class

+- Ceasing to participate in a class

 - Dropping a course

 - Withdrawing from a course

 If you certify your intent to return later within the same term in which you dropped or withdrew from class, then the Financial Aid Office will not perform a return of funds calculation unless you do not return as scheduled.
 When the Financial Aid Office performs a return of funds calculation, unearned funds are returned to the Department of Education.
-This can result in a balance owed to UMUC.
+This can result in a balance owed to UMGC.
 You are then responsible for repaying the outstanding debt, or it will be transferred to the State Central Collections Unit.